Success stories from ISOGG

 The autosomal Family Finder test, however, made testing this hypothesis easy since the lines could be mixtures of males and females.

-I matched Nancy (the descendant of Mary Lenora) on chromosome 3 and my sister Imogene matched her on a slightly larger segment in the same area on chromosome 3 (both with the Affymetrix and Illumina chips).
+I matched Nancy (the descendant of Mary Lenora) on chromosome 3 and my sister Imogene Pitts Branch matched her on a slightly larger segment in the same area on chromosome 3 (both with the Affymetrix and Illumina chips).
 We are both correctly predicted to be 4th cousins.
-Sue, my 3rd cousin once removed matched Nancy on Chromosome 5 with both the Affymetrix chip with the Illumina chip.
-My 1st cousin once removed, Celestine, however, did not match Nancy with the Affymetrix chip, but did match her on chromosome 16 with the Illumina chip and was predicted to be 5th to remote cousin (actually 3rd cousins once removed).
-Coy who is also her 4th cousin was predicted to be a 3rd cousin.
-Gerald who is predicted to be a 5th to remote cousin is actually a 3rd cousin.
-And lastly, Billy Ray who is a 4th cousin, Gerald Grady Pitts who is a 4th cousin, and Tom who is a 4th cousin once removed did not match Nancy with the Illumina chip.
-So six of us matched Nancy out of 9 possible.
+Sue xxxx, my 3rd cousin once removed matched Nancy on Chromosome 5 with both the Affymetrix chip with the Illumina chip.
+Coy xxxx who is also her 4th cousin was predicted to be a 4th cousin.
+Gerald Grady Pitts who is predicted to be a 4th to remote cousin is actually a 3rd cousin.
+And lastly, Billy Ray Anderson who is a 4th cousin matched her as a 4th cousin, Burnell xxxx who is her 3rd cousin 1R, Kathy (Imogene's daughter) matched her as a 4th cousin, Amy (Imogene's granddaugher matched her as 4th to remote and is 4th cousin 2R, Richard Roland Pass was predicted to be a 4th cousin and is a 4th cousin and Tom (son of Imogene) who is a 4th cousin once removed did not match Nancy with the Illumina chip, nor did Vernon Lee xxxx who is her 4th cousin.
+So 10 of us matched Nancy out of 12 possible.
 Our most recent common ancestors are Pitman Pitts and Mary C. Andrews Pitts.

 David Pitts